PingOne

 Introduction to PingOne Credentials

 The PingOne Credentials service is a part of the PingOne Neo decentralized identity solution that allows an issuer to create verifiable credentials that they can issue to a compatible wallet app, eliminating cost and management of issuing physical credentials.
-For more information, see PingOne Neo.
+Learn more in PingOne Neo.

 The three parties that enable decentralized identity are: